Tilea Campaign, Part 35

 Pavona’s Hero

 The sound of drums could be heard, growing louder.
-Giovacchino leaned forwards to look over the crowd between him and the street.
-When the strong ale in his pot sloshed and threatened to spill, he relaxed a little turned to his companion.
+Giovacchino leaned forwards to look through the crowd between him and the street.
+When the strong ale in his pot sloshed and threatened to spill, he relaxed a little and turned to his companion.

-“I think this is lunacy,” he announced.
-“There’s a new war brewing, right on our very doorstep.
-I think the bloody Verezzans believe they’re strong enough to take us on.
-Even if they’re not sure, they might be bitter enough to try anyway.
-Yet Lord Silvano is taking nearly the entire army away on another foreign war!
-We should finish off the Verezzans first – put an end to their pathetic whining and make sure they don’t try anything else.”
+“This is lunacy,” he announced.
+“There’s a new war brewing, right on our very doorstep, what with the bloody Verezzans thinking they’re strong enough to take us on.
+Even if they’re wrong, they might be bitter enough to try anyway.
+Yet Lord Silvano is taking almost the entire army away on another foreign war!
+We should finish off the Verezzans first – put an end to their pathetic whining and posturing once and for all.”

 Corporal Aldus was also peering down the street, and answered without glancing at his friend, “Why don’t you take the matter up with the duke?”

 “I’m taking the matter up with you!” said Giovacchino.
-“Look, see, I know this is what Lord Silvano does – riding off to fight monstrous foes – but there’s a time and a place for that sort of nonsense.
-This ain’t the time at all, and Campogrotta’s too far away to be the right place.
+“Look, see, I know this is what Lord Silvano does – always riding off to fight the monsters – but there’s a time and a place for that sort of nonsense.
+This ain’t the right time, and Campogrotta’s too far away to be the right place.
 I mean, do the Campogrottans even need our help?
 They’ve an entire bloody army of their own, and that the gods-forsaken Compagnia del Sole, cousins of the very enemy that put us to all that trouble years ago.
-Why in all the hells are we sending our boys to do the fighting for them?
+Why in all the hells are we sending our boys to do their fighting for them?
 I tell you, there’s no part of this makes sense.”

 A company of drummers, being the first in the column, were now passing by, beating up a jaunty march indeed, which was everything to do with this sort of parade and nothing to do with battle calls.

 “So, let me get this straight,” said the corporal.
 “You’re questioning the duke’s orders, yes?
-Well, my answer to you, my friend, would be that you should think hard about what you say and who you say it to.”
+Well, my advice to you, my friend, is that you should think hard about what you say and who you say it to.”

 “No, no, no!
 I’m no fool,” replied Giovacchino.
 “I’m not saying the Duke is wrong.
 I just want to understand it myself.”

-“Look, the duke’s a hard man, noble, yes, but a man of war.
+“Look, the duke’s a hard man.
+A nobleman, yes, but still a man of war.
 He takes whatever he believes is his by right.
 He doesn’t suffer fools and exacts swift vengeance on all who trouble him in any way whatsoever.
 And yet, all that said, what father would deny his only beloved son?”

 “Aye, well, that only shifts the blame to the son.
-Doesn’t make the decision any less foolish.”
+Doesn’t make the decision any less wrong.”

 Corporal Aldus fixed his stare on Giovacchino.
 “You’re really not listening, are you?
 I already warned you – have a care!
 There are many would take offence to such words.
 I shall assume you’re trying to understand why Lord Silvano wants to go.”

 “That’s easy.
-Lord Silvano is what you call a hero, always has been.
-I reckon since his brother died fighting Prince Girenzo, he’s been desperate to prove himself a worthy successor in his father’s eyes, to show he’s afraid of no challenge and willing to take on any foe.”
+Lord Silvano is what you call a ‘hero’.
+Always has been.
+I reckon since his brother died fighting Prince Girenzo, he’s been desperate to prove himself a worthy successor in his father’s eyes, to show he’s afraid of no challenge and willing to face any foe.”

-“So, you’re saying our army marches off when we’re at our weakest, and when our closest neighbours and others besides have a whole bag o’ bones to pick with us, because a young lord wants to prove his mettle?
-Maybe he should worry more about being a worthy successor to rule Pavona when his father dies, and to do that he needs to be alive, and there needs to be a bloody Pavona left to rule.”
+“So, you’re saying our army is marching off when we’re at our weakest, and when our closest neighbours and others besides have a whole bag o’ bones to pick with us, all because a young lord wants to test his mettle?
+Maybe he should worry more about being a worthy successor to rule Pavona when his father dies?
+To do that, he needs to be alive, and there needs to be a Pavona left to rule.”

 “You can’t help yourself, can you?
 Your mouth’ll be the end of you one day, if you don’t die on the end of an enemy’s blade.
 Stop complaining.
-We have the city militia, and I reckon there’s many an old soldier would happily muster for the city’s defence if it proved necessary.
+We have the city’s militia, and I reckon there’s many an old soldier would happily muster if it proved necessary.
 Pavona will survive and grow strong again.
-Who cares how loud the Verezzan dogs bay and howl?
-Any one of us could take on three of them.”
+Who cares how loud the Verezzan pups yap and howl?
+Any one of us could take on any three of them.”

 The drummers had passed by, although the sound they made was still filling the street.
-Now came the colours, marching together as a little company of ensigns.
-All were quartered blue and white, with some little extra added to each to mark them out on the field – a border, or tassels or a symbol upon the white.
+Now came the colours, marching together as one company.
+All were quartered blue and white, with some little extra thing added to each to mark them out on the field – a border, finial, tassels or a some symbol upon the white.

 Giovacchino sniffed.
 Then in a quieter voice said,

 “It’s not just them though, is it?
-The VMC scum have unfinished business with us – they left off their siege only because they were persuaded the undead were the bigger problem.
+The VMC scum have unfinished business with us – they left off their siege only because they were persuaded the undead were the bigger threat.
 And the Verezzans may have been weak in the past, but everyone says they’re building an army squarely intent on revenge for Lord Lucca’s death.
-Their petty, brigand robbers have already begun the fight, sneaking about in the shadows to pick off our soldiers when they can get away with it without risking a fight.
-Scouting for them; learning the lay of the land.”
+Their petty, brigand robbers have already begun the fight, sneaking about in the shadows to pick off our soldiers when they can get away with it without risking a fight, all the while scouting and learning the lay of the land.”

 Corporal Aldus grinned.
-“Then it’s no bad thing Lord Silvano is marching our boys away, ‘cos then brigands won’t be able to kill them.”
+“Then it’s no bad thing Lord Silvano is marching our boys away, ‘cos then brigands won’t be able to kill him or them.”

 Giovacchino spoke even quieter than before.
-“Except we’ll be among the few that remain, and it’ll be us they’re loosing their arrows at.”
+“Except we’ll be among the few that remain, so it’ll be us they’re loosing their arrows at.”

 Still cheerful, despite the notion, the corporal said, “I didn’t think of that.”